bertmad3400/articleMD/bleepingcomputer/New-PetitPotam-attack-allows-take-over-of-Windows-domains.md

 Many organizations utilize Microsoft Active Directory Certificate Services, which is a public key infrastructure (PKI) server that can be used to authenticate users, services, and machines on a Windows domain.

-In the past, [researchers discovered a method](https://posts.specterops.io/certified-pre-owned-d95910965cd2) to force a domain controller to authenticate against a malicious NTML relay that would then forward the request to a domain's Active Directory Certificate Services via HTTP.
+In the past, [researchers discovered a method](https://posts.specterops.io/certified-pre-owned-d95910965cd2) to force a domain controller to authenticate against a malicious NTLM relay that would then forward the request to a domain's Active Directory Certificate Services via HTTP.

 Ultimately, the attacker would be granted a Kerberos ticket granting ticket (TGT) that would allow them to assume the identity of any device on the network, including a domain controller.